ilyavolodin/eslint-plugin-backbone/docs/rules/no-view-model-attributes.md

 # Prevent access to model's attributes collection inside views (no-view-model-attributes)

-Instead of accessing `attributes` collection directly from within views, use `get()` or `set()` function.
+Instead of accessing `attributes` collection directly from within views, use `get()` or `set()` functions.
 Backbone setters do more then just assign value, they also keep track of when model has been last modified.
 If you work with `attributes` collection directly, `changed` and `changedAttributes` will not be updated.

 ## Rule Details